openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

 }
 ```

-The preceding code loads all 100 list elements during page loading, which is not required.
-We want to iteratively load data from the data source and create corresponding components.
-Therefore, data lazy loading is required, as shown in the following figure.
+The preceding code snippet loads all of the 100 list elements at a time during page loading.
+This is generally not desirable.
+Instead, what we need is to load data from the data source and create corresponding components on demand.
+This can be achieved through lazy loading.
+The sample code is as follows:

 ```ts
 class BasicDataSource implements IDataSource {